animlbook/AnIML/book_source/source/index.md

 By the end of this tutorial, you will not be a master at Java.
 To gain fluency in a language you need to practice and practice takes time.
 Our hope is that this guide will make practicing easier and act as a reference for when you are trying to write Java.
 You will become familiar with looking up "How do I do X in Java", but after practicing for long enough you will start to think in Java instead of your previous language.

-If you would like to request examples be added for another language or you spot a bug, please add a language to [this issue](https://github.com/cse12x/java-tutorial/issues/1) or vote on one someone else has suggested.

 ## Other Resources
 * [Learn X in Y minutes (where X=Java)](https://learnxinyminutes.com/docs/java/)